2026 July 3 Coevolution: Teaching and Horticultural Experience

 I too, coevolved with plants.
 I too, am a horticulturist.

-Even when I lived in a second story double I grew food in containers on the balcony, 2011
+Even when I lived in a second story double in Lakewood I grew food in containers on the balcony, 2011.

-When I bought my house, I started my journey landscaping with native perennials, 2012.
+When I bought my house in Lakewood, I started my journey landscaping with native perennials, 2012.

 There were two reasons I chose to be a teacher.
-I was a serious kid and chose that career path in middle school.
 The first reason was a love of learning.
 Teachers never stop learning.
+I wanted to share a love of learning.
 The second was the summer off.
 I never wanted to miss the magic of a growing season.

 I have always been a horticulturist.
 Thanks for the validation, Merriam Webster.

-At my current internship, my “professional horticulture experience” came into question when I applied to an open position.
+Last week, my “professional horticulture experience” came into question.
 I’m not sure what the magical difference in experience is between getting paid for horticulture or not.
-I was paid significantly more when I did landscaping “on the side” than I have since I’ve taken jobs with the Cleveland Metroparks, Kendal at Oberlin and the Sewer District.
-I was paid $25 an hour in 2019-2020, according to my garden journal entries.
+I made significantly more money when I did landscaping “on the side” than I make now.
+I’ve now taken jobs with the Cleveland Metroparks, Kendal at Oberlin and the Sewer District and took a financial hit to make my experience “official”.
+I charged $25 an hour in 2019-2020, according to my garden records.
 I turned down jobs back then because I wanted time to work on my own land.

 In my back yard, the trees I planted changed the growing conditions to “partial sun”.
-The vegetable garden needed more sun, so I’ve been tending a plot at the Madison Community Garden, 2023
+The vegetable garden needed more sun, so I’ve been tending a plot at the Madison Community Garden.
+Showing off my pepper harvest, 2023

 For the record, I’ve learned more about ecological horticulture from self-study than through my classes at LCCC.
-I’m taking classes to get something official on paper.
-That’s no dig on LCCC by the way.
-The Sustainable Agriculture program is very good and any learning experience is what you make of it.
+I’m taking classes to get something official on paper about my educational experience in this field.
+The Sustainable Agriculture program is excellent and any learning experience is what you make of it.
+Classroom experience is definitely valid; but I had a lifetime of summers to read, attend workshops and cultivate my landscaping practices before this.

 Planting the Miawaki Mink Forest at the Zoo, 2024